kyrstke/nodejs-phone-shop/README.md

 ## Areas to improve

 - [x] change in_stock (boolean) field of Phone model to quantity (number)
+- [ ] change EJS to React to enable reactivity (e.g. adding to cart without a full page refresh)
 - [ ] add more phones
 - [ ] fix alerts to always appear immediately (sometimes they appear only after a refresh)
 - [ ] fix alerts bug (sometimes the message is not displayed)